Battle of Alexandria (30 BC): Battle

 Following his decisive victory at Actium, for the majority of July, Octavian lay siege to Alexandria.
 However, Antony's troops were well trained and battle hardened; some had fought alongside Antony for 20 years.
 Despite Octavian having a numerical advantage, Antony used the walls of Alexandria with great effectiveness.
 Throughout July, Octavian launched probing assaults on the city, but, unable to find a clear weakness, did not make a decisive assault.
 After a month of hard fighting, many of his troops wanted to launch an all-out assault.
 On July 30, Octavian launched his attack.
 The fighting was brutal, but Antony was able to resist Octavian at the city's hippodrome.
 However, heavy casualties (close to 10,000) on both sides further diminished any chance Antony had.

 In early August, Octavian, now severely outnumbering Antony, launched a second, ultimately successful attack by land from east and west, causing the city to fall.
 Antony committed suicide, as did Cleopatra nine days after the battle.
 Octavian had Caesarion, Cleopatra's son by Julius Caesar, as well as Mark Antony's eldest son, Antyllus, executed.
 Octavian showed mercy to the rest of Antony's children and gave them to his sister and Antony's former wife, Octavia, to be raised as Roman citizens, although Anthony's youngest sons did not survive to adulthood but died in unclear circumstances.
 Antony's other children would all rise to positions of relative power, and eventually would be direct ancestors to three Roman emperors: Claudius, Nero and Caligula.
-In 28 BC Cicero, the son of the legendary orator, removed all of Antony's busts from Rome.
+In 28 BC Cicero, the son of the legendary orator and also a key Octavian supporter, removed all of Antony's busts from Rome.
 They were eventually restored via his Imperial descendants.